richard-acquah/Code-Repository-Scanning-With-SNYK-Lab/README.md

 ## Vulnerability Details
 Click the Dockerfile to view details of the vulnerabilities.

-The issues section shows a critical vulnerability known as Integer Overflow with CVSS score of 9.8 on the of 10.
+The issues section shows a critical vulnerability known as Integer Overflow with a CVSS score of 9.8 out of 10.

 <img width="880" alt="vuln detail criti1" src="https://github.com/richard-acquah/Code-Repository-Scanning-With-SNYK-Lab/assets/136107996/fc31b0e8-d9a9-47c0-996c-166fea960a20">

 ##
-The issues section also shows three highe severity vulnerability known as Out-of-bound Write, Resource Exhaustion and Allocation of Resources Without Limits or Throttling with the CVSS score of 7.8, 7.5 and 7.5 respectively.
+The issues section also shows three high-severity vulnerabilities known as Out-of-bound Write, Resource Exhaustion and Allocation of Resources Without Limits or Throttling with CVSS scores of 7.8, 7.5 and 7.5 respectively.

 ### Vul.
 1